qiskit-community/qiskit-experiments/CONTRIBUTING.md

 `pylint` for linting.
 You can run these checks locally with

 ```
-tox -elint
+tox -e lint
 ```

-If there is a code formatting issue identified by black you can just run ``black`` locally to fix this (or ``tox -eblack`` which will install it and run it).
+If there is a code formatting issue identified by black you can just run ``black`` locally to fix this (or ``tox -e black`` which will install it and run it).

-Because `pylint` analysis can be slow, there is also a `tox -elint-incr` target, which only applies `pylint` to files which have changed from the source github.
+Because `pylint` analysis can be slow, there is also a `tox -e lint-incr` target, which only applies `pylint` to files which have changed from the source github.
 On rare occasions this will miss some issues that would have been caught by checking the complete source tree, but makes up for this by being much faster (and those rare